Loading…

 Stick mirror to tiles

-1. Clean the surfaces: Ensure that both the mirror and the tile surfaces are clean and free from any dirt, grease, or debris.
-Clean the surfaces thoroughly before applying the adhesive to achieve maximum bond strength.
+1. Clean surfaces: Ensure both mirror and tile surfaces are clean from dirt and debris before applying the adhesive mirror mastic.

-2. Apply adhesive in vertical strips: For vertical surfaces like tiles, apply Adiseal mirror adhesive in thin vertical strips on one of the surfaces.
-This allows for an even distribution of adhesive and ensures proper bonding.
-It also allows water to run down instead of building up top of the adhesive.
+2. Apply adhesive in vertical strips: Use Adiseal mirror adhesive and apply it in thin vertical strips on one surface.
+This allows for even distribution and water to run down instead of building up.

-3. Press the mirror onto the tiles: Carefully align the mirror and press it onto the tiled surface with the adhesive strips.
-Apply even pressure to ensure good contact between the mirror and the tiles.
+3. Press mirror onto tiles: Align the mirror and firmly press it onto the tiled surface with the adhesive strips.

 Glue mirror to wood